wangziqi2013/wangziqi2013.github.io/_posts/2021-09-25-one-step-forward-two-steps-back.markdown

 network, causing long latency and low data throughput.
 As a contract, conventional data-centric applications typically build their data processing capabilities around or at least close to the data node, where data can be accessed in a more structured manner.
+Second, serverless function instances are not individually addressable, which is a design decision made for easy scaling and migration, and therefore, it is impossible to build efficient, fine-grained communication channels, which are essential to many classical distributed system algorithms.
+Although one may argue that the underlying storage scratchpad may server as a proper communication channel, as the storage can be globally addressed by all function instances, the paper indicated that it is also generally not feasible, due to the low I/O throughout and weak consistency model.